brain-tec/runbot/README.md

 #### Access backend
 Access odoo "backend" *127.0.0.1:8069/web*

-If not connected yep, connect as admin (default password: admin).
+If not connected yet, connect as admin (default password: admin).
 You may want to check that.Check odoo documentation for other needed configuration as master password.
 This is mainly needed for production purpose, a local instance will work as it is.
-If you create another user to manage the runbot, you may add the group *Runbot administrator* to this user
+If you create another Odoo user to manage the runbot, you may add the group *Runbot administrator* to this user

 #### Add remotes and repositories
 Access runbot app and go to the Repos->Repositories menu